-Length: 3-4 pages for each essay
+Length: 3 pages

 Formatting: Please submit the take-home final on 8.5" by 11" paper, titled, paginated, typed and double-spaced, with one-inch margins.
 In the upper right hand corner of the first page, include your name, the course number, the assignment, and the due date; this information should be single-spaced.
 You may use a 10 or 12 point Arial, Bookman, Century Schoolbook, or Times New Roman font for your final.
 When you cite sources, please use MLA format.